 Where do I need to purchase this from?

 - We are lucky be physically close to Robot Mesh, an authorized VEX reseller.
 They are located on Redmond/Kirkland boundary.
 They sell at the same price as everywhere else and you can pick what you need from them easily, in-person.
 They are very knowledgeable and they can help.
 Look up their address on the link above.

 In short, no. Longer form, by means of in class teaching, hands on exercises, we will get the students well versed with how to build and program robots.
-If your team decides to participate in World Robotics League competitions held at Inner Spark throughout the year and works towards performing well, by the time your chosen competition time arrives, your team will be fully ready to fly and do well.
+If the students finish all the exercises provided by the instructors at Inner Spark throughout the year and works towards perfecting them, by the time your chosen competition time arrives, your student will be fully ready to fly and do well.
 Most of our successful teams have done the above.
-As experienced coaches, we will get you ready for the competition before the competition season starts by means of in-class instruction and World Robotics League.
+As experienced coaches, we will get you ready for the competition before the competition season starts by means of in-class instruction and exercises.
 During the competition season, the parents will need to perform the day to day management of the team.

 Unfortunately, we are unable to do that.
 Refer to the above question, Will Inner Spark Coach our team.